Expert testimony is needed when the activity is beyond the scope of the general knowledge of a juror in Connecticut.

 Of note was a statement made by the court that no guest of the defendant had ever refused to sign the waiver.

-The trial court had granted the defendant’s motion for summary judgment, and the decision was appealed.
+The trial court granted the defendant’s motion for summary judgment, and the decision was appealed.

 Summary of the case